smartcontracts/simple-optimism-node/README.md

 ### Running migration

-A pre migration option is provided to allow the bulk of the migration to occur before the network migration point, thus allowing for minimal downtime at the migration point.
+A pre-migration option is provided to allow the bulk of the migration to occur before the network migration point, thus allowing for minimal downtime at the migration point.

 Once the L1 network has reached the final block a full migration should be performed.
-It is envisaged that pre migrations will be run in the days leading up to the migration point, there is no limit to the number of times pre migration can be run.
+It is envisaged that pre-migrations will be run in the days leading up to the migration point, there is no limit to the number of times pre-migration can be run.

 Use the following commands to pre migrate and full migrate the data: